 She brings the wealth of knowledge she gained at one of the very few startups in this space (Migreat.com), she was recently named in Forbes’ 30-under-30 list, she’s a great public speaker, is a prominent member of Girls In Tech, is tapped into the tech community in London, Paris and internationally.

 With Josephine on board we can flesh out Techfugees’ ‘model’ so that it becomes sustainable and can maintain its focus: acting as a bridge between the fast moving world of technology and Refugees and NGOs.
 We want to carry on curating, creating and executing on technologies can actually help refugees on the ground!
 As well as working with others, we also want to execute on our own projects.

 Below I also want to take this opportunity to introduce what we are now calling the ‘Techfugees Global Team’ who plan to support this international network.
-We will be introducing them individually over the coming weeks.

 Mike Butcher, Founder, Techfugees

 P.S.
 Techfugees US Roadshow!
 Our representative Andlib Shah is traveling the U.S. From San Franciso (Apr 7-14) to New York (15-22), and onto Washinton DC (24-27) connecting with tech, NGOs & investors in an effort to bridge the gap between the innovative tech sector and the expertise of NGOs on the ground.
 Please drop her a line if you wish to speak on Andlib@techfugees.com

 Josephine Goube – @josephinegoube